Thank you, Roosevelt Island, for caring, for your willingness to adapt, to care for others. And for being so strong in crisis.

 On the earliest days of this crisis, the CBN/RI Senior Center scrambled to keep pace, providing meals for seniors, even after other activities halted.
 Coordinating with Disabled Association president Wendy Hersh, RISC director Lisa Fernandez got out every meal until they were no longer available.

-Hersh organized food for the weekends while community liaison Yulisa Santana sent emails that held helpers and the needy engaged.
+Hersh organized a free food pantry that’s open every Friday while community liaison Yulisa Santana sent emails that held helpers and the needy engaged.

-In a recent Facebook post, Hersh admits she can barely distinguish one day from another.
+In a recent Facebook post, Hersh, who also works full time, admits she can barely distinguish one day from another.
 Weekends melt into just another pair of days.

 Roosevelt Island Businesses Keep Us Fed

-In spite of ridiculously reduced income, those we’ve counted on for years stand tall.
+In spite of ridiculously reduced income, those we’ve counted on for years stood tall.

 Vital to our food and essential goods supply, Foodtown, Wholesome Factory and Bread & Butter Market never closed.
 And vital to our well-being, Island Wine and Liquor hangs in, too.

-But the diligence and capability of our markets to stay stocked and staffed proves remarkable.
+The diligence and capability of our markets staying stocked and staffed proved remarkable.

 While, I’m guessing, around half of us are self-isolating, those we meet on our daily walks are upbeat, even a little amused by it all.